Monday, March 11, 2019

 Hedding College buildings and grounds.
 Circa 1880s

 The photograph shows a building, students, and faculty on the campus of Hedding College in Abingdon, Illinois.
-There is a large group of people sitting and standing in front of the building.
-The building has three stories, and there appears to be an added two-story building on the right.
+A large group of people is sitting and standing in front of the building.
+The building has three stories, and an added two-story building is on the right.
 The building has what appears to be a bell tower on the roof.
-There are two other towers visible on the left and on the right parts of the roof.
+Two other towers are visible on the left and right parts of the roof.
 Two young men are standing on the roof on the right.
-The people are dressed in winter clothing, and there is snow on the ground.
+The people wear winter clothing, and snow is on the ground.
 Four of the individuals are holding onto bicycles.

 Hedding College merged with Illinois Wesleyan University in 1930.

-Hedding College Bell, which was located in the bell tower from the photograph above.
+Hedding College Bell was located in the bell tower in the photograph above.

-Lillian Honeywell Beall died on February 6, 1961, buried at Floral Hill Cemetery in Iroquois County, Illinois.
+Lillian Honeywell Beall died on February 6, 1961, and was buried at Floral Hill Cemetery in Iroquois County, Illinois.

 On Monday, August 16, 2021, I received this email.
 Below is an excerpt: